VoidKeishi/VoidKeishi/README.md

-<h1>🔭 About me</h1>
+<h2>🔭 About me</h2>

-<h2>📌 Introduction</h2>
+- 👋 I'm Pham Phan Anh, student of HEDSPI program at Hanoi University of Science and Technology.

-- 👋 Hi there!
-I'm Pham Phan Anh, a 20-year-old student from Hanoi, Vietnam.
-Currently, I'm studying IT and Japanese at Hanoi University of Science and Technology, specializing in the HEDSPI Program (Higher Education Development Support Project on ICT).
+- 💡 Motivated learner with a proactive attitude towards technical challenges.
+Committed to making a positive impact through collaboration and innovation in future endeavors.

-- 🌱 I have a strong passion for Machine Learning and constantly seek opportunities to expand my technical skillset.
-With a logical thinking approach and effective study habits, I've excelled in my studies so far.
-I also possess good leadership skills, enabling me to take initiative and collaborate effectively with others.
+- 🎯 Currently, I'm focused on NLP, aiming to become a Software Engineer adept at integrating AI into products.

-- 💡 As a curious and motivated learner, I am always eager to delve into the root of knowledge and tackle technical challenges with a positive and adaptable attitude.
-I believe in making a positive impact in the organizations and teams I work with in the future.
+- 🌱 In my free time, I enjoy customizing Linux desktops and engaging in DIY projects.

-<h2>🎯 My skills</h2>
+<h2>🎓 Skills</h2>

 <img align="right" alt="GIF" width=400px src="coding.gif">